 The risk sub-modules are based on the above subdivision of life insurance, although there are minor deviations.
+The catastrophe risk in health insurance (similar to life technique) is the risk of possible adverse effects due to the occurrence of large-scale casualties, a concentration of casualties, or a pandemic.

-The proportion of the risk module for non-life and health (similar to non-life) underwriting risk in the BSCR is 16 per cent.
+The proportion of the risk module for non-life and health (similar to non-life) underwriting risk in the BSCR is 13 per cent.
 The following table shows the composition of the risk module for "non-life underwriting risk".
-The greatest risk sub-module is the premium risk (including business risk).
-This is mainly attributable to the high proportion of insurance accounted for by the fire and other damage to property insurance line, followed by motor vehicle liability insurance and general liability insurance.
+The greatest risk sub-module is the reserve risk.
+This is mainly attributable to the high proportion of losses due to natural catastrophes in 2021.

-Capital requirement for non-life underwriting risk and health (similar to non-life)
+Capital requirement for the underwriting risk in non-life insurance

 In € million In per cent

-Overall requirement 621
+Overall requirement 480

-Premium risk (PIM NL) 415 56%
+Premium risk (PIM NL) 342 43 %

-Reserve risk (PIM NL) 320 44%
+Reserve risk (PIM NL) 445 57 %

-Diversification (PIM NL) -225 -31%

-Underwriting Risk AXA (SF) 133 18%

-Diversification -23
+Diversification -307